adityasharad/lgtm-workshop/workshop.md

 # lgtm.com workshop on finding security vulnerabilities

 In this workshop, we will use QL to find Java Messaging Service (JMS) deserialization vulnerabilities in the workshop test project.
-There are three tasks: complete as many as you can to score points, and don't hesitate to ask the Semmle team for help with writing QL!

 ## Getting started